tomaztk/Spark-for-data-engineers/README.md

  Feel free to suggest any new topics that you would like to be covered.

  ## Github.io
-All code is available also at github site as a book markdown. [tomaztk.github.io](https://tomaztk.github.io) Book is created using mdBook (with Rust and Cargo).
+All code is available also at github  [tomaztk.github.io](https://tomaztk.github.io) and in this repository.

+Book is created using mdBook (with Rust and Cargo).

  ## License